Octopus v4: Graph of language models: Discussion and future work

 \subsection{Future work}

-Our current GitHub project focuses on developing a graphical framework for language models, currently in its starting phase.
-We plan to enhance this framework by integrating a variety of vertical-specific models and including the advanced Octopus v4 models with multiagent capability.
-Future releases will feature more robust graphical representations in this repository.
-And the GitHub repo will be maintained carefully by Nexa AI.
-Compared with scaling law of larger model, dataset, our framework is not limited and we could create a large graph.
+Our current GitHub project focuses on developing a graph framework for language models and is in its initial phase.
+We plan to enhance this framework by integrating a variety of vertical-specific models and incorporating the advanced Octopus v4 models with multi-agent capability.
+Future releases will feature more robust graph representations in this repository, and the GitHub repository will be carefully maintained by Nexa AI.
+Unlike scaling laws, which are constrained by model and dataset size, our framework has no such limits, and we can create a large graph.

 Additionally, we are developing Octopus 3.5, a multimodal model that processes vision, audio, and video data.
-Subsequent versions will incorporate this AI agent into our graphical framework.
+Subsequent versions will incorporate this AI agent into our graph framework.
 Nexa AI also aims to develop compact, specialized models for diverse vertical domains.

 { }